bcgov/ols-geocoder/address-data-pipeline.md

 ## What's different?

-The current geocoder data integration process requires a dedicated, standalone, batch geocoder that must be loaded with reference road and address data three times in the course of the integration process as follows:
+The current geocoder data integration process requires a dedicated, standalone, batch geocoder that must be loaded with reference road and address data three times during the integration process as follows:

 * Load 1 requires the latest road network and no addresses to confirm candidate reference addresses have valid streets within localities.
 * Load 2 requires the latest road network and new reference addresses to confirm candidate reference occupants have valid addresses.